VAT in Dubai

 VAT in UAE

-If the Annual Turnover of the company is more than AED 375,000/, it is mandatory for the business to get register under VAT UAE before the end of the year 2017.
+If the Annual Turnover of the company is more than AED 375,000/, it is mandatory for the business to get registered under VAT UAE before the end of the year 2017.

-SAB is equipped with a team of thriving VAT specialists who can help your business to overcome expected roadblocks such as lack of familiarity with VAT rules & regulations, structure and compliance issues, lack of resources and lack of a compliant accounting system.
-SAB is offering best VAT services in Dubai.
+SAB Auditing of Accounts is equipped with a team of thriving VAT specialists who can help your business to overcome expected roadblocks such as lack of familiarity with VAT rules & regulations, structure and compliance issues, lack of resources, and lack of a compliant accounting system.
+SAB is offering the best VAT services in Dubai.